It’s all about making a good first impression.

 Users only need creativity, because they have to come up with a nickname to use.
 They can upload a photograph from their device, or choose a standard illustration on the screen.

 Logging in with a nickname has the advantage that users don’t have to fill in any personal information – which has the disadvantage that no data gets collected to stay in touch with users.

 However, users have to think about a nickname, instead of just filling in standard information.
 For the people amongst us that are not that creative (or think they are not), this could be an extra hurdle to take before signing up.

-Obviously, like all screens, log-in screens should be user-tested, for example with our solution UXCam.
+Obviously, like all screens, the login screen design should be user-tested, for example with our solution UXCam.